--One of the most important areas in the museum will be the restoration center which on the space of 32 thousand meters, 10 meters underground and connected by 300 m tunnel to the museum for transporting the artifacts after restoration.
+-One of the most important areas in the museum will be the restoration center which on the space of 32 thousand meters, 10 meters underground, and connected by 300 m tunnel to the museum for transporting the artifacts after restoration.

--There are about 19 laboratories that will handle all types of preserving and restoring the ancient Egyptian artifacts such as a vase, glass and metal lab which of course handles all artifacts, vessels or statues made from the non-organic substance.
+-There are about 19 laboratories that will handle all types of preserving and restoring the ancient Egyptian artifacts such as a vase, glass, and metal lab which of course handles all artifacts, vessels, or statues made from the non-organic substance.

 -A stone lab which of course takes care of all the statues on display from the colossal to the smallest ones.

--A Human remains lab “Mummies Lab” is responsible for restoring all the mummies of all the kings, queens, workers and even animals like cats & birds.
+-A Human remains lab “Mummies Lab” is responsible for restoring all the mummies of all the kings, queens, workers, and even animals like cats & birds.

 The Grand Egyptian Museum Area

-The Grand Egyptian Museum is on a 50 hectares (120 acres) of land approximately 2 km from the Giza pyramids and is part of a new master plan for the plateau.
+The Grand Egyptian Museum is on 50 hectares (120 acres) of land approximately 2 km from the Giza pyramids and is part of a new master plan for the plateau.
 In front of the building is a large plaza, filled with many date plants.
-One of the main features of the museum is the translucent stone wall, made of pure alabaster, that makes up the front facade of the building.
+One of the main features of the museum is the translucent stone wall, made of pure alabaster, which makes up the front facade of the building.
 Inside the main entrance of the museum is a large atrium, where large statues will be exhibited.
 The Grand Egyptian Museum is foreseen as a cultural complex of activities devoted to Egyptology as it will contain 24,000m² of permanent exhibition space, almost 4 football fields in size, a children’s museum, a larger conference center, and education facilities, plus extensive gardens on the 50h A site.

-The actual work began on 2 February 2010 when the Hill International announced that Egypt’s Ministry of Culture had signed a contract with a joint venture of Hill and EHAF Consulting Engineers to provide project management services during the period of design and construction of the Grand Egyptian Museum.
+The actual work began on 2 February 2010 when Hill International announced that Egypt’s Ministry of Culture had signed a contract with a joint venture of Hill and EHAF Consulting Engineers to provide project management services during the period of design and construction of the Grand Egyptian Museum.